 In 2015, the Company broke ground and commenced development on the first phase of its new corporate campus.
 The anticipated project, comprising nearly 20 acres of land that is currently owned by the Company in the central valley of Salt Lake City, is envisioned to be a multi-year, phased development.
-At full development, the project will include nearly one million square-feet in six buildings, ranging from four to ten stories, and will be serviced by three parking structures with about 4,000 stalls.
-The first phase of the project includes a building and a parking garage consisting of nearly 200,000 square feet of office and retail space with 748 parking stalls.
-This phase of the campus was completed in July 2017 and is currently 71% leased.
-The Company continues to market this building to potential tenants.
-The second phase of the project includes a six story building of nearly 200,000 square feet and will be partially occupied by the Company.
-Construction preparation for the second phase began in March 2020, and the Company anticipates occupying a portion of the building in June 2021 as its corporate headquarters.
+At full development, the project will include nearly one million square-feet in five buildings, ranging from four to ten stories, and will be serviced by three parking structures with about 4,000 stalls.
+The first phase of the project includes a building and a parking garage consisting of nearly 200,000 square feet of office space with 748 parking stalls.
+This phase of the campus was completed in July 2017 and is currently 96% occupied.
+The second phase of the project began in March 2020 and includes a six story building of nearly 218,000 square feet and a parking garage with approximately 870 stalls.
+The Company will occupy half of the building as its corporate headquarters, and has leased the remainder of the building.
+It is anticipated that the Company will occupy the building in September 2021.